zhenry9/ullr/docs/use.rst

 Messaging Protocol>` (the "cloud") or from a physical serial port, it will appear in the white space above the device.
 You can think of this similar to a receipt printer, with the newest message at the bottom and the oldest message at the top.
-In the image below, you can see that "My Remote Device" has received two messages and "My Local Device" has received three.
+In the image below, you can see that "My Remote Device" has received three messages and "My Local Device" has received two.

 .. figure:: /_static/usage/messages-received.png